Model Quantization Guide: Foundations to Production Serving

 During prefill, the model processes the input prompt.
 This phase is usually compute-bound because the GPU is doing large matrix multiplications, which is why W8A8 FP8/INT8 recipes matter for throughput-oriented serving.

 W4A16 compresses weights and keeps activations in BF16 or FP16.
 The GPU loads fewer weight bytes, then dequantizes the weights back into a higher-precision form for the multiply.
 This helps decode and fit-to-memory problems.
-It doesn't magically speed up compute-bound prefill, because the actual matrix math still runs in 16-bit.
+Compute-bound prefill may see little benefit because the matrix math still runs in 16-bit.

 W8A8 compresses weights and the activation tensors used by supported matmul kernels.
 If the hardware has native low-precision tensor cores, the serving engine can run matrix math directly in FP8 or INT8.
-That's why FP8 can help high-throughput serving: it reduces memory traffic and uses faster arithmetic.
-It does not automatically mean the KV cache is stored in the same 8-bit format; check the runtime's cache dtype or cache implementation separately.
+FP8 can therefore help high-throughput serving by reducing memory traffic and using faster arithmetic.
+The KV cache has its own storage setting, so check the runtime’s cache dtype or cache implementation separately.

 If the model barely fits in VRAM, start with weight-only quantization to reduce the memory footprint.
 If the model fits but struggles with throughput under high batch loads, evaluate FP8 or INT8 W8A8 to accelerate the compute phase.
 If memory issues only appear during long conversations, first estimate the KV-cache term.
-If it dominates, test KV-cache quantization rather than compressing the weights further; if repeated prefixes dominate, enable prefix caching instead.
+Test KV-cache quantization when that term dominates.
+Enable prefix caching when repeated prefixes dominate.

 5. Algorithms vs. runtime kernels